andoriyu/cooking/.amazonq/rules/recipe-writing-preferences.md

 - For food recipes, use the metric system (g, kg, ml, l)
 - For cocktail recipes, use imperial measurements (oz, tsp, tbsp)
+- For temperatures, use Fahrenheit (°F) in all recipes

 ## Metadata